georchestra/georchestra/atlas/README.md

-= About =
+# Atlas

-This webapp aims to generate an Atlas as a PDF document, given a WFS layer and a base map, presenting one feature on each pages, and provides some basic page setup options.
+This webapp aims to generate an Atlas as a PDF document, given a WFS layer and a base map, presenting one feature on each page, and provides some basic page setup options.

-It makes use of Camptocamp's mapfishprint-v3 component.
-It queues the print requests, generates the PDF file, then send a mail to the user with an URL letting him finally get his document.
+It makes use of Camptocamp's `mapfishprint-v3` component.
+It queues the print requests, generates the PDF file, then sends an email to the user with an URL letting him finally get his document.

-This project has been funded by Rennes-Métropole.
+This project has been funded by [Rennes-Métropole](https://github.com/sigrennesmetropole/).

-= Compilation =
+## Compilation

 As the other webapps from geOrchestra, you can build this one using the following command, considering you already are in the current directory:

 ```
 $ ../mvn clean install
 ```

-= Binary installation =
+## Binary installation

 A docker image is automatically built by the geOrchestra CI and is available here: https://hub.docker.com/r/georchestra/atlas/